clear-code/lua-collectd-monitor/README.md

   * This plugin itself doesn't have the feature to detect system faults.
   * It aims to detect system faults by another host which receives metrics data via collectd's network plugin, and send recovery commands from the host to this plugin.
 * collectd/monitor/local.lua
   * Detects system faults according to metrics data collected by local collectd daemon and executes recovery commands.
+Trigger conditions are written in Lua code.

 ## Prerequisites